MBTA investigating after bus driver caught driving on wrong side of road

-BOSTON (WHDH) - The MBTA is investigating after a bus driver was photographed driving on the wrong side of the road in an apparent attempt to get through a traffic jam in East Boston on Thursday morning.
+BOSTON (WHDH) – The MBTA is investigating after a bus driver was caught on camera driving on the wrong side of the road in an apparent attempt to get through a traffic jam in East Boston on Thursday.

-Photos and surveillance video shared with 7NEWS show two buses driving into oncoming traffic on Meridian Street all within in a 10-minute span before 7:30 a.m., one bus forcing at least one other vehicle to veer out of the way.
+Photos and surveillance video shared with 7NEWS show two buses driving into oncoming traffic on Meridian Street all within a 10-minute span before 7:30 a.m. — one of which forced at least one other vehicle to veer out of the way to avoid a collision.

-“You have got to be careful because there is a lot of lives in there and you’re the one taking care of them,” Sarai Alvurez, an Eastie resident said.
+“You have got to be careful because there is a lot of lives in there and you’re the one taking care of them,” said Sarai Alvurez, an Eastie resident.
 “If you do the wrong thing, all those lives are going to be right behind you.”

 Meridian Street is a congested road but during rush hour, things get even worse.